Miltos-90/doe_toolbox/README.md

 ##### Description

+Fractional factorial designs are experimental designs consisting of a carefully chosen subset (fraction) of the experimental runs of a full factorial design.
+The subset is chosen so as to exploit the sparsity-of-effects principle to expose information about the most important features of the problem studied, while using a fraction of the effort of a full factorial design in terms of experimental runs and resources.
+In simple terms, it makes use of the fact that many experiments in full factorial design are often redundant, giving little or no new information about the system.

-The `fracfact` function creates the two-level fractional factorial designs defined by the generator `gen`, which is a (case-sensitive) string listing the factors in the design, formed from the 52 case-sensitive letters *a*-*Z*, separated by spaces.
+Such designs can be generated using the `fracfact` function, which creates the two-level fractional factorial designs defined by the generator `gen`.
+The latter is a (case-sensitive) string listing the factors in the design, formed from the 52 case-sensitive letters *a*-*Z*, separated by spaces.
 Standard convention notation indicates to use *a*-*z* for the first 26 factors, and, if necessary, *A*-*Z* for the remaining factors.
 A valid example would be: `gen = 'a b c abc'`.

 Similar to the previous, the output is an *m*-by-*n* numpy array, where *m* is the number of treatments in the fractional-factorial design.
 Each row corresponds to a single treatment, and each column contains the settings for a single factor, with floating point scalars ranging from -1 to +1.

 ##### Example